M5ez/M5ez/README.md

 If a button has only one function, (no long press defined), the caption will be printed in the middle.
 If there is a short and a long press defined, they will be printed on the left and right, the right in cyan (in the default theme) to signify that it needs a longer press.

-*In some cases it may be necessary to define only a long or only a hort press action explicitly.
+*In some cases it may be necessary to define only a long or only a short press action explicitly.
 In that case, defining a the key with the placeholder "~" will make sure its function is not interpreted.
 Take the key definition string `~ # up # select # # right # down`: this defines the leftmost key to have the 'up' function, but only with a long press, a short press is ignored.
 The caption prints on the right side of the button and not in the middle.
 (One might use this to signify that the user got to the left edge of something she's navigating, not causing the 'up' function to trigger when she keeps pressing short before realising she's at the left edge.)*

 **`void ez.drawButtons(String buttons)`**